SIZZLE ACQUISITION CORP. ANNOUNCES POSTPONEMENT OF SPECIAL MEETING OF STOCKHOLDERS ON PROPOSED BUSINESS COMBINATION

 (MENAFN- EIN Presswire) Sizzle Acquisition Corp (NASDAQ:SZZL)

-WASHINGTON, D.C., UNITED STATES, February 1, 2024 /EINPresswire / -- Sizzle Acquisition Corp.
-(Nasdaq: SZZL) (“Sizzle”) announced today that it has postponed its special meeting of stockholders (the“Meeting”) to approve its proposed initial business combination, which was scheduled for February 6, 2024, to 10:00 a.m.
-Eastern Time, on Friday, February 9, 2024.
-At the Meeting, stockholders of Sizzle will vote on proposals, as set forth in Sizzle's definitive proxy statement/prospectus dated December 27, 2023 and filed with the U.S. Securities and Exchange Commission on December 28, 2023, to approve, among other things, its proposed initial business combination with European Lithium Limited, an Australian Public Company limited by shares (ASX: EUR) (“European Lithium”), European Lithium AT (Investments) Limited, a BVI business company incorporated in the British Virgin Islands and a direct, wholly owned subsidiary of European Lithium (“EUR BVI”), Critical Metals Corp., a BVI business company incorporated in the British Virgin Islands (“Critical Metals”) and Project Wolf Merger Sub Inc., a Delaware corporation and a direct, wholly-owned subsidiary of Critical Metals (the“Proposed Business Combination”).
+WASHINGTON, D.C., UNITED STATES, February 6, 2024 /EINPresswire / -- Sizzle Acquisition Corp.
+(Nasdaq: SZZL) (“Sizzle”) announced today that it has postponed its special meeting of stockholders (the“Meeting”) to approve its proposed initial business combination, which was scheduled for February 9, 2024, to 10:00 a.m.
+Eastern Time, on Thursday, February 15, 2024.
+At the Meeting, stockholders of Sizzle will vote on proposals, as set forth in Sizzle's definitive proxy statement/prospectus dated December 27, 2023 and filed with the U.S. Securities and Exchange Commission on December 28, 2023, and its related public filings, to approve, among other things, its proposed initial business combination with European Lithium Limited, an Australian Public Company limited by shares (ASX: EUR) (“European Lithium”), European Lithium AT (Investments) Limited, a BVI business company incorporated in the British Virgin Islands and a direct, wholly owned subsidiary of European Lithium (“EUR BVI”), Critical Metals Corp., a BVI business company incorporated in the British Virgin Islands (“Critical Metals”) and Project Wolf Merger Sub Inc., a Delaware corporation and a direct, wholly-owned subsidiary of Critical Metals (the“Proposed Business Combination”).
 There is no change to the location, the record date, the purpose or any of the proposals to be acted upon at the Meeting.

-The reason for the postponement is that EUR and Sizzle are engaged in further discussions evaluating potential investments from certain strategic parties in connection with the closing of the Proposed Business Combination.
+The reason for the postponement is that EUR and Sizzle are engaged in negotiations regarding potential investments from investors in connection with the closing of the Proposed Business Combination.

 As a result of this change, the Meeting will now be held at 10:00 a.m.
-Eastern Time on Friday, February 9, 2024, via the live webcast at .
+Eastern Time on Thursday, February 15, 2024, via the live webcast at .
+The record date for holders of Sizzle's common stock for voting in the Meeting remains December 26, 2023 (the“Record Date”).

 If stockholders have any questions or need assistance please call Sizzle's proxy solicitor, Advantage Proxy, Inc., P.O.
 Box 13581, Des Moines, WA 98198; (877) 870-8565 (toll free) or (206) 870-8565 (collect); or by email at ....